jchristn/RestWrapper/README.md

 ## Deserializing Response Data

 The method ```RestResponse.DataFromJson<T>()``` will deserialize using ```System.Text.Json```.
 You can override the ```RestResponse.SerializationHelper``` property with your own implementation of ```ISerializationHelper``` if you wish to use your own deserializer.
 Thank you @nhaberl for the suggestion.

-## Special Thanks

-Thanks go out to the community for their help in making this library great!

-@nhaberl

 ## Version History